• Skip to primary navigation

 • Whisk in the red gel color.

 • Remove the bowl from the stand mixer.
-Remove the bowl from the stand mixer and folding in the almond flour mixture.
-The egg whites will deflate a bit and that is ok.
-The batter is ready when it "ribbons", which means it falls off the batter in a stream.
+With a spatula, fold in the almond flour/confectioners' sugar.
+The egg whites will deflate a little bit and that is ok.
+The batter is ready when it "ribbons", which means it falls off the batter in a stream, like lava.
 You should be able to make a "8" with the batter falling off the spatula.
 This means the batter is ready.
-You're looking for about 50-75 folds.
+You're looking for about 60-75 folds.
 Check for the ribboning after every 15-20 seconds.

-• Fill a piping bag fitted with a round tip (Wilton 1A or 2A) and pipe 1 1/2" rounds on the parchment paper.
-See my notes in "How to Make Red Velvet Macarons" for information on size templates.
+• Fill a piping bag fitted with a round tip (Wilton 1A or 2A) and pipe 1 ½" rounds on the parchment paper.

-• Meanwhile preheat the oven to 300F.
-Bake the macarons for 20 minutes.
+• Bake the macarons for 20 minutes, one pan at a time.
 Cool on the sheet pan for 20 minutes.

 Cream Cheese Filling

-• While the macarons are cooling, make the cream cheese filling.
-In the bowl of a stand mixer fitted with the paddle attachment, combine the butter, cream cheese, confectioner's sugar, vanilla and salt.
+• In the bowl of a stand mixer fitted with the paddle attachment, combine the butter, cream cheese, confectioner's sugar, vanilla and salt.

-• Spoon the cream cheese filling into a piping bag fitted with a round piping tip ( I used a Wilton 2A).
+• Spoon the cream cheese filling into a piping bag fitted with a round piping tip ( I used a Wilton 12).

 • Once cool, flip half of the macaron shells over.
 Pipe a mound of cream cheese in the center of the shells.